Frequently Asked Questions

 Should you decide to keep the cat yourself, your first step is to take her to a veterinarian for a complete examination.
 We can provide a physical exam and tell you the cat’s approximate age, physical condition, and gender.
 We will also start the discussion on recommended wellness services appropriate for the life stage.
 It’s a good idea to bring in a fresh stool sample to have it tested for internal parasites.

 If you are unable to keep the cat, you have a few options.
-You can try to find a home for it yourself within your circles of friends and family, or pursue admission into a rescue group or shelter.
+You can try to find a home yourself within your circles of friends and family, or pursue admission into a rescue group or shelter.
 We are happy to provide a list if needed, but be aware that there are MANY options in and around Houston, all with their own stipulations and requirements.

 Do I need to bathe my cat?